Machine Learning (ML) Models

 Different views of the ML Models

-In the ML Models section of Data Catalog, you can explore ML Models in multiple views to understand the structure and relationships between models, versions, experiments, and runs in a way that best suits your needs.
+In the ML Models section of Data Catalog, you can explore both pre-production and production ML Models in multiple views to understand the structure and relationships between models, versions, experiments, and runs in a way that best suits your needs.

 By default, Data Catalog displays ML model server components in a hierarchical tree-structured format.
-This view organizes ML assets, such as model servers, models, versions, experiments, and runs, by following a clear parent-child relationship, enabling users to understand how different ML components are interconnected.
+For pre-production model servers such as MLflow, this hierarchy includes model servers, models, versions, experiments, and runs.
+For production model servers such as NVIDIA Triton, the hierarchy includes model servers, models, and versions, with additional performance and configuration metadata available at each level.
+This clear parent–child relationship helps users understand how ML components are interconnected across different lifecycle stages.

 ML Models hierarchy view